Sarah Schafer, MD

 When I went to medical school in the 1980s.
 Sjogren’s was dismissed as a mild sicca (dryness) disease.
 There was no lecture and no further information in the textbook.
 I already had severe dry eyes a the time, but was reassured by the “nuisance sicca disease” message that if I did have Sjogren's, I would be fine.
 I could not have been more wrong.

 Misperceptions like this are why so many people with Sjogren’s remain undiagnosed.
 Systemic manifestations continue to be downplayed or ignored.
-My journey to diagnosis was typical except that my medical background helped me research the disease and advocate for myself.
+My journey to diagnosis was typical except that my medical background helped me research the disease and advocate for diagnosis and care.
 I had symptoms of Sjogren's since my teens but it took decades to get diagnosed.
 Despite living with flu-like fatigue s a young adult, I managed to function at high level.
-This all changed at age 44 when I developed severe gastrointestinal symptoms, incapacitating fatigue, lightheadedness, and excruciating headaches.
+This all changed at age 44 when I developed severe gastrointestinal symptoms, incapacitating fatigue, lightheadedness, and excruciating new headaches.
 I went from working full time and being an active parent to spending 16 to 20 hours a day in bed.
 My doctors where stumped.
-No one recognized my typical Sjogren’s and POTS (postural orthostatic tachycardia syndrome) presentation.
+No one recognized my typical Sjogren’s and POTS (postural orthostatic tachycardia syndrome) symptoms.
 Like me, they had no Sjogren’s or dysautonomia training.
-After multiple tests came back normal, I was told that my symptoms were probably stress-related or functional.
+After multiple tests came back normal, I was told that my symptoms were probably from stress or a functional (psychosomatic) disorder.
 I lost my career, my financial stability, and my ability to care for my children.
-I knew something was terribly wrong, but I was on my own to figure it out.
+I knew I had a physical illness, but after standard tests were all normal, I was on my own to figure it out.
 A year into this ordeal, I started researching the medical literature from my laptop in bed.
 What I learned was key to getting diagnosed with Sjogren’s, and later, with POTS.
-I was able advocate for diagnosis and care because I knew how to read the peer reviewed literature and use that information to treat me as probable SS-A negative Sjogren’s.
+I was able advocate for diagnosis and treatment because I knew how to read the peer reviewed literature and use that information to make a case that I had seronegative (SSA negative) Sjogren’s.
 I am passionate about helping other Sjogren’s patients, due in part to my own difficult journey to diagnosis.
 I created Sjogren’s Advocate so that I could use my medical knowledge and research skills to help other patients advocate for the care they need.

 Why I am asking for help

 When patients send me stories about how Sjogren’s Advocate has helped them, it inspires me to keep working on this website, despite my health challenges.
 Some readers assume that I must have mild disease and professional support to do this.
-Neither of these things is true.
+Until the first GoFundMe campaign, I had no regular professional help with the website.

-I have been working on Sjogren’s Advocate for five years.
-The design, formatting, and administrative tasks are becoming more time-consuming and cumbersome as the website grows.
-This has become too big for me to manage on my own.
-If I can obtain steady help form a skilled (paid) professional, this will free me up to work on new content sooner.
+I have been working on Sjogren’s Advocate for more than five years.
+The design, formatting, and administrative tasks are becoming too cumbersome for me to manage on my own.
+Having steady professional help from Bexi has freed me up to focus on content, and not get mired in design and formatting, which are not my strong suit.

 My Sjogren’s advocacy work